Walking Iris Media

 Jean Tsien has been working in documentary for 35 years as an editor, producer, and consultant.
 Her editing credits include Scottsboro: An American Tragedy, a 2001 Academy Award nominee.
 Dixie Chicks: Shut Up & Sing and Miss Sharon Jones! both of which were shortlisted for the Academy Award.
 Tsien consulted on many award-winning films such as: American Factory, Crime + Punishment, Rich Hill, Hooligan Sparrow, Nowhere to Hide, Risk, and Still Tomorrow.
 She executive produced and edited Plastic China, the winner of the 54th Golden Horse Award for Best Editing.
 Tsien also executive produced Our Time Machine and People’s Republic of Desire, Grand Jury Award winner, 2018 SXSW Film Festival.
 Tsien is a recipient of the Art of Editing Mentorship Award at the 2018 Sundance Film Festival.

-Betsy Tsai is a documentary filmmaker and writer.
-She recently produced Confucian Dream (Special Jury Prize, Karlovy Vary 2019), and is a co-producer with Walking Iris Media, known for films such as Our Time Machine (Tribeca 2019).
-From 2015-2020, she worked at Sundance Institute, where she managed the Sundance Labs and the Sundance Documentary Fund, which awards over $1.5 million in grant awards to feature documentary films from around the world.
+Betsy Tsai is an independent filmmaker from California.
+She produced Confucian Dream (Special Jury Prize, Karlovy Vary 2019) and is a co-producer with Walking Iris Media, known for Our Time Machine (Tribeca 2019) and After the Rain (2021).
+From 2015-2020, she was a staff member of the Documentary Film Program at Sundance Institute, where she managed and curated the Sundance Labs and the Sundance Documentary Fund.
+She has directed award-winning short films, and her feature screenplay, Green Island Serenade, was a Los Angeles Chinese Film Festival Screenwriting Competition finalist.
 Betsy is a directing alumna from UCLA, where she also studied English Literature and International Conflict Resolution.

 Richard Liang has been working on documentaries for over 10 years.
 As one of the most active producers building bridges between Chinese filmmakers and international market, Richard has produced several documentaries with international partners.
 In addition to being a producer, he is also a distributor and event organizer.
 He runs a copyright agency for feature documentaries in China; he has been scouting Chinese films for IDFA since 2013 and was in the jury of IDFA in 2015; he also organizes a monthly event that screens feature documentaries in one of the largest cities in China.